-Management, Legal, Procurement, Supply Chain, Human Resources, Manufacturing, Innovation and Business Development.
-The structure for governance of sustainability is reviewed periodically, and is continually evolving to meet stakeholder needs and priorities.
+Our sustainability process is supported by many teams accountable for critical business processes.
+The players include the functions described in the prior subsection.
+The governance structure is reviewed periodically and is continually evolving to meet stakeholder needs and priorities.
 Any changes are proposed to the Sustainability Council and decided by its members.
 As we continue to analyze our priorities and develop new ones from our materiality assessment, we will implement structure and accountability changes to match them.